 Burford v Secretary of State for Communities and Local Government EWHC 1493 (Admin) (assisting Estelle Dehon as a pupil)

-The High Court held that curtilage is not simply a land use, and accordingly that using land as incidental to the enjoyment of a dwelling house is not determinative of that land being curtilage.
+Curtilage is not simply a land use, and using land as incidental to the enjoyment of a dwelling house is not determinative of that land being curtilage.

 Preston New Road Action Group and Gayzer Frackman v Secretary of State for Communities and Local Government EWHC 808 (Admin) (assisting Estelle Dehon and Marc Willers QC as a pupil)